MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/test-and-deploy-microsoft-365-apps.md

 ## What is Integrated Apps

-Integrated Apps gives you the flexibility to deploy and manage single store apps, bundled apps, custom business line of apps, and apps built by 3P Microsoft 365 partners from a single location.
-The location can be accessed in the Microsoft Admin center, in Integrated apps.
+Integrated Apps gives you the flexibility to deploy and manage single store apps, bundled apps, and a custom business line of apps from a single location.
+These apps can be built by Microsoft or by our 3P Microsoft 365 partners.
 The ability to find, test, and fully deploy purchased and licensed apps by Microsoft partners from the Integrated apps portal provides the convenience and benefits your organization requires to keep business services updated regularly and running efficiently.

-For additional information about purchasing and licensing apps built by #P Microsoft 365 partners for your organization, see [Manage and deploy Microsoft 365 Apps from the Microsoft 365 admin center](https://techcommunity.microsoft.com/t5/microsoft-365-blog/manage-and-deploy-microsoft-365-apps-from-the-microsoft-365/ba-p/1194324).

-For more info on how partners create these apps, see [How to plan a SaaS offer for the commercial marketplace](https://go.microsoft.com/fwlink/?linkid=2158277)

 The Integrated apps portal displays a list of apps that can be accessed by users in your organization.
 The following apps can be managed via Integrated Apps: